This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 Suppose you’re on a game show, and you’re given the choice of three doors.
 Behind one door is a car, behind the others, goats.
 You pick a door, say #1, and the host, who knows what’s behind the doors, opens another door, say #3, which has a goat.
 He says to you, "Do you want to pick door #2?"
 Is it to your advantage to switch your choice of doors?

-The answer is yes: switching to the other door doubles your chances of getting the car.
-Many people find this result counterintuitive, and think that switching shouldn't make a difference.
+The answer is yes.
+Switching to the other door doubles your chances of getting the car.
+Many people find this counterintuitive, and think that switching shouldn't make a difference.
 Even mathematicians can get tripped up by this problem (vos Savant answered correctly and got a lot of angry letters disagreeing!)
-There are many good explanations for the original Monty Hall Problem online: I like this one from Numberphile.
+There are a lot of good explanations of the original Monty Hall Problem online: I like this one from Numberphile.

-The problem is named for Let's Make a Deal host Monty Hall, though the game described in the problem isn't exactly how the show was played.
+The problem is named for Let's Make a Deal host Monty Hall, though the show didn't really work the way it does in the problem.

 However, the wording of the puzzle doesn't always emphasize a key aspect: the host knows where the car is, and will always open a door with a goat behind it.

 If the host doesn't know where the car is, and opens one of the other doors at random, it is not better to switch.
-Even if he reveals a goat!
+Even if he revealed a goat!

-A lot of people who mostly understand the original Monty Hall Problem get this wrong.
-And because the Monty Hall Problem is so famously counterintuitive, it's easy to make a mistake on this modified version and then double down, insisting to yourself your answer only seems wrong because the puzzle is so tricky.
+A lot of people who have heard the original Monty Hall Problem get this wrong.
+And because the Monty Hall Problem is famously counterintuitive, it's easy to get this version wrong and then double down, thinking that your answer only seems wrong because the puzzle is so tricky.

 But it's true: If Monty randomly opens a door with a goat behind it, there's no reason to switch.
 If Monty deliberately opens a door with a goat behind it, you should switch.
 It makes a difference whether Monty knows.

 There are also ways to prove this rigorously, by drawing tree diagrams or writing probability formulas that cover all cases.
-This website is not about that.
-I am not here to prove this result, and I'm going to use math terms as little possible.
-This website is trying to explain conceptually, intuitively, how this can be possible.
+This website is not about that (yet).
+I'm going to use as little mathematical terminology as I can.
+But make no mistake, this strange result is true.
+What this website is about is trying to explain conceptually, intuitively, how this can be possible.

 Because I don't blame anyone for getting confused!
-Why does it matter if Monty knows where the goats are, if he reveals a goat either way?
+Why does it matter if Monty knows where the goats are, if the problem states that he does reveal a goat?
 Math doesn't care about "beliefs" or "intentions," right?
 If Monty does the same thing in both situations, how can it make a difference why he does it?

 Here are some ways to think about it:

 One cause of confusion is that the problem is usually worded as "the host knows what's behind the doors."
-But to be fair, we don't exactly care about what Monty "knows," in the sense of his psychological state.
+But to be fair, we don't quite care about what Monty's "knowledge," his psychological state.
 The phrase "the host, who knows what's behind the doors, opens a door which has a goat" really means this:

-The host will never open the door with the car behind it.
+The host never would have opened a door with the car behind it.

-The Monty Hall Problem works no matter why that is.
-Maybe the host is being fed instructions through an earpiece.
-Maybe he's been cursed, and his hand is magically compelled to never go near the door with the car.
-Maybe he has really, really accurate intuition.
-The point is, the puzzle relies on the host's predictable behavior, not his knowledge.
+Or if you prefer, the host cannot open a door with a car behind it.
+It's just not possible.
+Maybe he knows where the car is and chooses not to reveal it, maybe he knows nothing but is being fed instructions through an earpiece.
+Maybe he's been magically cursed to never reveal a car.
+The puzzle works either way: the point is, the puzzle relies on the host's predictable behavior, not his knowledge.
 After all, the host in this simulated version is just a few lines of code - I'm not sure it "knows" anything!

-If Monty choosing randomly reveals the car 1/3 of the time: what if we make it so he can't reveal the car?
-What if (because he knows where the car is, or through divine intervention, or whatever) he will never open the door with the car behind it?
+So when Monty choose randomly, he reveals the car 1/3 of the time: what if we make it so he can't reveal the car?
+What if (because he knows where the car is, or through a magical curse, or whatever) he will never open the door with the car behind it?

-If you're drawing a tree diagram, you could think of it this way: if Monty doesn't know, in 1/3 of branches you should switch, in 1/3 of branches you should stay, and in 1/3 of branches he reveals the car.
-If he does know, then the branches where he reveals the car turn into branches where it's better to switch, yielding the result in the original problem: switching wins 2/3 of the time.
+If Monty doesn't know, 1/3 of the time you should switch, 1/3 of the time you should stay, 1/3 of the time he reveals the car.
+If he does know, then all the times when he would have revealed the car become times where it's better to switch, yielding the result in the original problem: switching wins 2/3 of the time.

-The above explanation... kind of makes sense?
+The above explanation... makes a little sense, maybe?
 If you're mathematically inclined and love drawing tree diagrams, it might be enough.
 But I find it unsatisfying - it doesn't tackle the weirdness of this problem.
 Because it really feels like both situations are the same!
-You point to a door, Monty reveals a goat, you can switch or stay: why should we care about hypothetical branches on trees that didn't actually happen?
-What do I even mean, branches turn into different branches?
-We know what branch we're on: the problem says he revealed a goat.
-All our reasoning is conditional on that happening.
+You point to a door, Monty reveals a goat, not a car: why should we care about hypotheticals that didn't actually happen?
+What do I even mean, times turn into different times?
+The problem tells us what's happened.
 So why do we care what could have happened, but didn't?

-On the left: what it looks like when Monty reveals a goat deliberately.
-On the right: what it looks like when Monty reveals a goat accidentally.
+On the left: what it looks like when Monty deliberately reveals a goat.
+On the right: what it looks like when Monty accidentally reveals a goat.

 Here's a different way to think about it: you're looking for information.
 You're like a detective, hunting for clues.
 And the same object can be a different clue depending on where it came from.
-The window was open on the night of the robbery - it matters if someone leaves it open every night, or if it was just open this once.
-The same open window means something different depending on how rare it is - it gives you different information.
+If there's a bootprint in the hall, it matters if the victim wore boots or not.
+If the window was open on the night of the crime, it matters if someone leaves it open every night, or if it was just open this once.
+The same event means something different depending on how rare it is - it gives you different information.

 You've pointed at one of the doors.
-You don't know which door has the car.
+You don't know where the car is, but you hope you're pointing at it!
 Monty randomly opens a different door.
 There's a goat behind it.

-...Don't you feel better now?
+...Don't you feel better about your choice now?
 You know that at least you aren't pointing at that goat!
 You breathe a sigh of relief, because it feels like the probability you're pointing at the car has gone up!

 And it has!
 A lot of people hear slightly garbled explanations of the original Monty Hall problem, which will say things like: pointing to a door at the start "locks in" a 1/3 probability that the car's behind it.
 There's a 2/3 probability it's behind one of the other two doors - so when Monty reveals a goat behind one of them, there's a 2/3 chance it's behind the remaining door.

 But probabilities don't inherently "lock in" like that!
 They absolutely change in response to new information.
-If you're playing a card game, and you hope your opponent isn't holding an ace, you feel better if you see three aces dealt randomly onto the table.
-Even though the aces were dealt after their hand, they still give useful information: there's only one ace left, making the odds low that it happens to be in their hand.
+If you're playing a card game, and you hope your opponent isn't holding an ace, you feel better if you see three aces dealt from the deck onto the table.
+Even though the aces were dealt after they were already holding their hand, they still give useful information: there's only one ace left, the odds are low that it happens to be among their cards.

 When Monty doesn't know, the puzzle is kind of like a different game show: Deal or No Deal.
-That has a set of briefcases containing a range of different amounts of money, between $0.01 and $1,000,000.
-The contestant chooses one, and as the show goes on, randomly opens others onstage to reveal what's inside.
-When low dollar amounts are revealed, contestants sigh with relief!
-Each case contains a different number of dollars, and every time you reveal a low number, it means that can't be the number in your case.
-Your expected value goes up.
+That show has a set of briefcases containing different amounts of money, ranging from $0.01 to $1,000,000.
+The contestant chooses a briefcase, and during the show, more and more of the remaining briefcases are opened, revealing what's inside.
+When small amounts of money are revealed, contestants sigh with relief!
+It means that that small amount can't be in the briefcase you're holding.
+Each case contains a different number of dollars, and every time you reveal a low number, your expected value goes up.

-Similarly, when Monty randomly opens a door to reveal a goat, it means you can't be pointing at that goat, and that makes it likelier that you're pointing at the car.
-To be exact, the information raises your probability from 1/3 to 1/2!
+Similarly, when Monty randomly opens a door to reveal a goat, it means you can't be pointing at that goat.
+It makes it likelier that you're pointing at the car - to be exact, that information raises your probability from 1/3 to 1/2!

 But when Monty is deliberately only revealing goats, he's hiding that information from you.
 You don't learn anything when he reveals a goat... because you already knew he would reveal a goat!

-But if he's guaranteed to reveal a goat no matter what you chose, revealing a goat doesn't tell you anything.
-There's no new information, and no sigh of relief.
-It's like he went through the deck and carefully pulled three aces: who cares?
-Whether there's three aces or four remaining in the deck, anyone can deliberately pull three aces.
+But if he's definitely going to reveal a goat no matter what you chose, revealing a goat doesn't tell you anything.
+There's no sigh of relief, no updating probabilities.

-This is what, in a sense, "locks in" the 1/3 probability.
-It was 1/3 when you pointed at the door, and Monty hasn't done anything to change that.
+This is what people mean by the 1/3 probability "locking in."
+It was 1/3 when you pointed at the door, and Monty revealing a goat deliberately hasn't changed that.
 The key to the original problem is seeing how we can use Monty's tricks against him.
 The fact that he hasn't given you more information about your own door teaches you something about the other one: by changing the number of doors available, without changing the probability that your own door is correct, he's increased the probability for the other door.

-Let's talk about a common way people make the original Monty Hall Problem make sense: extending it to an extreme case.
-Suppose there are a hundred doors.
+Sometimes, people try to explain the original Monty Hall problem by extending it to an extreme case: suppose there are a hundred doors.
 You point to door #23.
-Slowly, deliberately, Monty opens every door except for #23 and #57, revealing a goat behind each one.
+Monty, who knows where the car is, deliberately opens every door except for #23 and #57, revealing nothing but goats.

-This raises an obvious question: why is Monty avoiding door #57?
-That's very suspicious!
-There's only a 1% chance that you were correct when you chose #23 at the start.
+This is very suspicious!
+It raises an obvious question: why is Monty avoiding door #57?
+There was only a 1% chance that you were correct when you chose #23 at the start.
 So it's likely that he's avoiding #57 because opening it would reveal the car.
 You should switch!

-But if Monty doesn't know where the car is, he can't be deliberately avoiding it.
-If he randomly opens 98 doors and doesn't find the car... sure, that's surprising, but it's not suspicious.
-(Well, you might find it suspicious, but all versions of this puzzle assume you can trust what Monty says: we know whether he is picking randomly or deliberately.)
-In fact, opening all those doors without revealing the car makes you feel a lot better about your initial choice!
-A very plausible reason he hasn't found the car after so many random doors is... it's been behind your door the whole time!
+But if Monty doesn't know where the car is, he can't be deliberately avoiding the car.
+If he randomly opens 98 doors and doesn't find the car, that is surprising, but not suspicious.
+(It was an unlikely thing to happen, but unlikely things do happen!)
+It may make you curious about door #57, but it also makes you feel a lot better about your initial choice.
+After all, a very plausible reason he hasn't found the car after opening so many doors at random... is that it's been behind the door you chose the whole time!
 Each door that opens gives you information, which has steadily increased your probability from 1/100 right up to 1/2.

-You're in the same situation as a contestant on Deal or No Deal who eliminates all but one onstage briefcase, and the remaining dollar amounts are $0.01 and $1,000,000.
-This is an unlikely occurrence, sure - but now that it's happened, it makes for great television, because you have an equal chance to be holding one cent or a million dollars.
+You're in the same situation as a contestant on Deal or No Deal who has eliminated all but one onstage briefcase, and the remaining dollar amounts are $0.01 and $1,000,000.
+This sort of occurrence is unlikely, but now that it has happened, it's great television: because you have an equal chance to be holding one cent or a million dollars.
 Each time you eliminated a briefcase that didn't contain the million dollar prize, you increased the probability it was in each of the remaining briefcases onstage, as well as the one in your hands.
 Now there's only one onstage: there's a 50/50 chance the million dollars are in there, and a 50/50 chance it's in yours.

 Let's get really conceptual.
 To start, I'm going to say something silly: